golift/deluge/README.md

 Simple library to do specific things with Deluge Web UI API.

 Pretty much only gets a list of active transfers.
-Has a lot of boiler plate for other features, but in the context of this application, it is unlikely to breed more features.
+Has a lot of boiler plate for other features, but I had no other se for them.

+Pull requests and feedback welcomed!